ProjectSidewalk/SidewalkWebpage/README.md

 ### Setting up the development environment
 The development environment is set up using Docker containers.
 Hence, in order to set the development environment, [installation of Docker](https://www.docker.com/get-started) is necessary.
 Windows PowerShell users may also need to install `make`.
 You will also need to clone the SidewalkWebpage Github repo by navigating to your desired location in the terminal and entering `git clone https://github.com/ProjectSidewalk/SidewalkWebpage.git`.

+If you run into any problems during setup, check the [Docker troubleshooting wiki page](https://github.com/ProjectSidewalk/SidewalkWebpage/wiki/Docker-Troubleshooting) and the [Github issues tagged as "Dev Environment"](https://github.com/ProjectSidewalk/SidewalkWebpage/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22Dev+Environment%22+).
+If you don't find any answers there, then post in the "newbies" channel on Slack!

 ### Running the application locally
 To run the web server locally, from the root of the SidewalkWebpage directory: